PizKey/epa141a/_sources/project/index.md

 ---

-## Part 2 — Political reflection on the COP31 debate (30 %)
+## Part 2 — Political reflection on the climate change debate (30 %)

 ### Goal

-Show your understanding of the different roles that (model-based) knowledge plays in decision making, drawing on the concrete negotiations of the COP31 debate.
+Show your understanding of the different roles that (model-based) knowledge plays in decision making, drawing on the concrete negotiations of the climate change debate.

 ### What to write